Pranav-Bhaskar/End-To-End-Automatic-Speech-Recognition/README.md

 ├── record.py      # the python script used to record user voice and store it in the audio directory

-└── model-k           # folder for model, checkpoints and logs related to the classifier
+└── MaDaR4           # folder for model, checkpoints and logs related to the classifier

 # Requirements
 python3.x